prewired/prewired.github.io/yrs15.md

 **Food?** We'll provide snacks during the week, but please bring a packed lunch or money to buy food from nearby shops/cafes.

-**Equipment** We have spare laptops you can borrow, but if you have your own please bring it as we don't have enough for everyone.
+**Equipment?** We have spare laptops you can borrow, but if you have your own please bring it as we don't have enough for everyone.
 We also have some Lego Mindstorms and Arduino kit, but do bring your own if you think you'd like to use it.

 #### Festival of Code